ctrlxcvz/sd-guides/krita-sd-local.md

  !!!!
 CONGRATULATIONS !!!!
 YOU DID IT !!!!

 Have fun and experiment with the other options like:
-- "From Image" = img2img processing where it combines an image + text prompt to generate a new image.
+- *From Image* = img2img processing where it combines an image + text prompt to generate a new image.
 You can experiment with how much the image or text influences the overall output by tinkering with settings.
-- "Inpaint" = Allows you to generate a prompt within an image where there are empty pixels. <br>
+- *Inpaint* = Allows you to generate a prompt within an image where there are empty pixels. <br>
-I.E. - You can input an image of a landscape > erase a part of the sky > select it w/ Ctrl + R > "Inpaint" > and input the text prompt "UFO flying in the sky" and it should give you a selection of outputs to realistically place in that spot.
+I.E. > *You can input an image of a landscape > erase a part of the sky > select it w/ Ctrl + R > Inpaint > and input the text prompt "UFO flying in the sky" and it should give you a selection of outputs to realistically place in that spot*.

 ##### ==== LOCAL WEBUI EXTRAS ====
-- Open "stable-diffusion-webui" folder where "api.bat" is.
+- Open *stable-diffusion-webui* folder where *api.bat* is.
-- Look for a file named "webui.py"
+- Look for a file named *webui.py*
-- Open with a basic text editor like "Notepad" (or Notepad++ if you decided to install that earlier ^_^) <sup>[2](https://github.com/ctrlxcvz/sd-guides/blob/main/krita-sd-local.md#optional-install-notepad-editor-2)</sup>
+- Open with a basic text editor like *Notepad* (or Notepad++ if you decided to install that earlier ^_^) <sup>[2](https://github.com/ctrlxcvz/sd-guides/blob/main/krita-sd-local.md#optional-install-notepad-editor-2)</sup>
 - Scroll towards the end (near line 90) and look for:
 ```
 demo.launch(